 Agents, editors and their minions read through these very quickly.
 Often they’ll read only the first page or so, and they do it looking for any excuse to toss the manuscript into the “no” bin.

 Unfortunately, with that many queries to get through, it’s rare that anyone takes the time to offer feedback on any given manuscript.
-So as an author, you’re stuck waiting for weeks to months to hear back and then when you do, it’s often just a polite form rejection (if you get any rejection at all).
+So as an author, you’re stuck waiting for weeks to months to hear back and when you do, it’s often just a polite form rejection (if you get any rejection at all).

 The Live Action Slush exercise opens up that process, so the audience gets to see what it looks like from an editor or agent’s point of view.

-At the front of the room sit a panel of about four or five judges with experience in the industry… conference guests who are editors, agents or sometimes very successful published authors.
+At the front of the room sit a panel of about four or five judges with experience in the industry… conference guests who are editors, agents or successful authors.
 Writers can submit the first page (double-spaced) of their work into a pile.
 A reader randomly choses from the manuscripts and reads them out loud to the audience, including the judges.

 The judges then explain what it was that they didn’t like about the manuscript and why it would get a “no.” Some of the most common offenders include:

-• Too much up front backstory
+- Too much backstory

-• Grammatical or structural flaws in the writing that trip the reader up
+- Grammatical or structural flaws in the writing that trip the reader up

-• Shifting points of view
+- Shifting points of view

-• etc.
+- etc.

 Occasionally, you get story that makes it though to the end.
 In these situations the panelists will explain what they liked about the story.
+(Often they’ll give positive feedback on those that don’t make it too.)

 I’ve even seen instances where agents/editors will invite the writer to submit the manuscript based on the live action slush reading!